fregu856/ebms_regression/README.md

 ***
 ## Usage

 The code has been tested on Ubuntu 16.04.
-Docker images are provided (see below).
+A docker image is provided (see below).

 - [1D Regression](#1dregression)
 - [Object Detection](#detection)